 The main responsibility of a parent is to provide physical, emotional and psychological care for their children.
 When parents are not in a committed relationship with each other or do not reside in the same home, that responsibility must be shared.
-The legal concepts associated with parenting our children are guardianship, custody, access and child support.
+The legal concepts associated with parenting our children are guardianship, decision-making responsibility and parenting time (formerly “custody” and “access”, respectively) and child support.

 Guardianship is a bundle of corresponding rights and responsibilities for children.
 Parents who are married to each other are joint guardians of their children.
 Parents who have never been married to each other may be joint guardians depending on several factors that are set out in the Family Law Act.
 The best way to think about guardianship rights and responsibilities is to consider that for every right a child has, their parents have a corresponding responsibility.
 For instance: children have a right to eat and parents have a corresponding duty to feed them.

-Determining child custody and access arrangements can quickly become a complex matter, particularly if the parents cannot come to a mutual agreement, or the child’s wishes conflict with that of the parents.
-Custody matters may also involve questions of mobility when one parent wishes to relocate a child to another province, or even internationally.
-It is important to seek advice from an experienced family law lawyer before beginning this process in order to gain a full appreciation for each parent’s rights and responsibilities with respect to custody and access.
+Determining decision-making responsibility and parenting time arrangements can quickly become a complex matter, particularly if the parents cannot come to a mutual agreement, or the child’s wishes conflict with that of the parents.
+Parenting disputes may also involve questions of mobility when one parent wishes to relocate a child to another province, or even internationally.
+It is important to seek advice from an experienced family law lawyer before beginning this process in order to gain a full appreciation for each parent’s rights and responsibilities with respect to decision-making responsibility and parenting time.
 At Mincher Koeman, our family law lawyers have helped countless clients through this process, and will always provide candid and knowledgable advice in every situation.
 Our lawyers will assess the situation throughout and advise on a plan that fits the circumstances and strives to save clients both time and money.
 If the parties are cordial and private negotiation is possible, we will step back and allow the parties to proceed in that way, providing guidance when necessary.
 If the matter requires a more formal approach, we will represent a client with skill through arbitration or a trial if necessary.

-A corresponding right and responsibility that flows from guardianship is the right of custody and access.
-Put another way, the child has a right to live with and be cared for by each of their parents.
+A child has the right to live with and be cared for by each of their parents.
 The parents have a responsibility to provide that care to the child and to determine how the care of the child will be shared with each other.
 The child may live primarily with one parent or may live with each parent in a more or less equal arrangement.

 When parents cannot agree on how to divide the rights and responsibilities of guardianship they may seek guidance from a court.
 All decisions regarding children must be made by considering their “best interests”.
 Essentially, you must consider what the needs and interests of your child are and then consider how your proposed plan best meets those needs and interests.